 How to Completely Remove a User From Squarespace and Google Search Console

-To ensure you COMPLETELY remove someone’s access to your Squarespace website and your Google data, follow these steps:
+To ensure you COMPLETELY remove someone’s access to both your Squarespace website and your Google data, follow these steps:

-1. Visit Squarespace Settings > Permissions > under Contributors With Permissions select the profile you wish to remove > click Remove Access
+Visit Squarespace Settings > Permissions > under Contributors select the profile you wish to remove > click Remove Contributor (note, at this point they still have GSC owner permissions).

 How to Disconnect Your Own Google Account from Squarespace